-Allowable program costs must meet the following criteria:
+In order to be eligible for reimbursement, program costs must meet the following criteria:

 - 1. Costs must be necessary and reasonable for the stated purpose of the grant. - 2.
 Costs must be in accordance with generally accepted accounting principles.
 Learn more. - 3.
-Costs must conform to any limitations or exclusions set forth in 2 C.F.R.
-Part 200 or the FVPSA Grant Program Requirements. - 4.
-Costs must be consistent with policies and procedures of the FVPSA grant program and applied uniformly. - 5.
+Costs must conform to any limitations or exclusions set forth in 2 C.F.R Part 200 or the SASP Grant Program Requirements. - 4.
+Costs must be consistent with policies and procedures of this grant program and applied uniformly. - 5.
 Costs must be adequately documented with supporting materials including receipts, invoices, timesheets, paystubs, etc.